 - Decide a time and place for your defense, when your doctoral committee members are available.

-- Inform EECS graduate office, Julie Kennedy, email@example.com in EH 2201 the time and place with a copy of your abstract (one paragraph describing your presentation) at least one week before the date of your defense.
+Inform EECS graduate office, Amy Pham, email@example.com in EH 2201 the time and place with a copy of your abstract (one paragraph describing your presentation) at least one week before the date of your defense.